------------------------------------------------------------------------------------------------------------------------

 African-Americans claim their children are better off learning among another people's children.

-So, if we base our opinion for predicting human behavior on all of recorded human history, what should we have witnessed in the late 1950s and early 1960s regarding Negro demands?
+(Note: A male-group consists of males who are located within a contiguously defined geographic area and are similar racially, linguistically and religiously.
+Male-groups are the primary building blocks for every society/ nation in human history i.e. the 'male-group' is the creator of the social stratification system, which is the prerequisite to a society).So, if we base our opinion for predicting human behavior on all of recorded human history, what should we have witnessed in the late 1950s and early 1960s regarding Negro demands?
 This: The Negro people in America, after almost 100 years of being brutally oppressed, facing persistent racism and bigotry directed at them (they claim), and a denial of freedom, dignity and manhood, being lynching for sport, or for "general purposes" (they claim), beating them on the streets for the sheer joy of it, forcing them to live in substandard housing, exploiting their labor, etc., they simply cannot bear the persecution, the exploitation, the calculated injustices and misery any longer.
-So they collectively demand what has numerous and undeniable historical precedents : a homeland.
+So they collectively demand a solution that has numerous and undeniable historical precedents: a homeland.
 A homeland, so after almost 100 years of oppression and misery they can finally achieve the cherished dream of self-determination (i.e. the right to create their own Dominate Male Group - DMG).
 A place where true freedom, dignity and manhood can be achieved.
 Where they can finally have the opportunity to be master of their own destiny.

 So,